Barcode Font Encoder Plugin

 Code 39.
 Codabar and Code 39 are

-and do not require use of the plugin.
+and do not require the use of the plugin.
+2D plug-ins for

 If FileMaker is running, restart the application.